linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 2 - International Trade Policy/Chapter 09 - The Instruments of Trade Policy.md

 The second problem is that tariffs may have very different effects on different stages of production of a good.
 A simple example illustrates this point.

-Suppose an automobile sells on the world market for  \$8,000, and the parts out of which that automobile is made sell for\$ 6,000.
+Suppose an automobile sells on the world market for  \\$8,000, and the parts out of which that automobile is made sell for\\$ 6,000.
 Let's compare two countries: one that wants to develop an auto assembly industry and one that already has an assembly industry and wants to develop a parts industry.

-To encourage a domestic auto industry, the first country places a 25 percent tariff on imported autos, allowing domestic assemblers to charge  \$10,000 instead of\$ 8,000.
+To encourage a domestic auto industry, the first country places a 25 percent tariff on imported autos, allowing domestic assemblers to charge  \\$10,000 instead of\\$ 8,000.
 In this case, it would be wrong to say that the assemblers receive only 25 percent protection.
-Before the tariff, domestic assembly would take place only if it could be done for \$2,000 (the difference between the \$8,000 price of a completed automobile and the \$6,000 cost of parts) or less; now it will take place even if it costs as much as \$4,000 (the difference between the \$10,000 price and the cost of parts).
+Before the tariff, domestic assembly would take place only if it could be done for \\$2,000 (the difference between the \\$8,000 price of a completed automobile and the \\$6,000 cost of parts) or less; now it will take place even if it costs as much as \\$4,000 (the difference between the \\$10,000 price and the cost of parts).
 That is, the 25 percent tariff rate provides assemblers with an effective rate of protection of 100 percent.

-Now suppose the second country, to encourage domestic production of parts, imposes a 10 percent tariff on imported parts, raising the cost of parts of domestic assemblers from  $6,000 to$ 6,600.
+Now suppose the second country, to encourage domestic production of parts, imposes a 10 percent tariff on imported parts, raising the cost of parts of domestic assemblers from  \\$6,000 to\\$ 6,600.
 Even though there is no change in the tariff on

 assembled automobiles, this policy makes it less advantageous to assemble domestically.
-Before the tariff, it would have been worth assembling a car locally if it could be done for \(2,000 (\)8,000 - \$6,000); after the tariff, local assembly takes place only if it can be done for \)1,400 (\(8,000 - \)6,600).
+Before the tariff, it would have been worth assembling a car locally if it could be done for \\(2,000 (\\)8,000 - \\$6,000); after the tariff, local assembly takes place only if it can be done for \\)1,400 (\\(8,000 - \\)6,600).
 The tariff on parts, then, while providing positive protection to parts manufacturers, provides negative effective protection to assembly at the rate of -30 percent (-600/2,000).

 Reasoning similar to that seen in this example has led economists to make elaborate calculations to measure the degree of effective protection actually provided to particular industries by tariffs and other trade policies.
 Trade policies aimed at promoting economic development, for example (Chapter 11), often lead to rates of effective protection much higher than the tariff rates themselves.<sup>1</sup>